 It does not require frigid winter temperatures to create the need for a choke for starting an engine.
-Anyone has tried who ever to start а chokeless lawn mower at 10°C will agree with this.
+Anyone who has ever tried to start a chokeless lawn mower at 10°C will agree with this.

 Present carburetors are equipped with automatic chokes.